dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ### DOTS Server {#dots-server}

-A DOTS server is a DOTS agent capable of receiving, processing and possibly acting on requests for help coordinating attack response DOTS clients.
+A DOTS server is a DOTS agent capable of receiving, processing and possibly acting on requests for help coordinating attack response from DOTS clients.
 The DOTS server authenticates and authorizes DOTS clients as described in
 {{dots-sessions}}, and maintains session state, tracking requests for mitigation, reporting on the status of active mitigations, and terminating